mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 ---
 Example revaluation method (2):

 Millan Manufacturing is located in Spain and reports under IFRS.
-The company uses a revaluation model to account for its land and building.
+The company uses a revaluation model to account for its land and buildings.
 - January 1, 2020: Millan purchased a plot of land for €3,000,000.
 - December 31, 2020: the fair value of the land is €2,600,000.
 - December 31, 2021: the fair value of the land is €3,300,000.

 Evaluate how the revaluation model impacts the financial statements of Millan Manufacturing in 2020 and 2021.

+---
+# Based on:
+- Subramanyam, K. R. (2014).
+Financial statement analysis.
+McGraw-Hill Education.
+Chapter 4.
+- Steven M. Bragg (2022).
+IFRS Guidebook.
+Accounting Tools.
+Chapters 13-16.
+- IAS 2 Inventories.
+- IAS 16 Property, Plant and Equipment.
+- IAS 36 Impairment of Assets.
+- IAS 38 Intangible Assets.
 ---
 # Questions :question:
 Check my website for updated versions of this presentation: